Pythe1337N/garmin-connect/README.md

 GCClient.getSocialConnections();
 ```

-### Device infois not implemented yet. // TODO: Implement this function
+### Device info is not implemented yet. // TODO: Implement this function

 Get a list of all registered devices including model numbers and firmware versions.